Uwawin0813/EDATT-or-Emotion-Driven-Art-Turing-Test/README.md

 # EDATT-or-Emotion-Driven-Art-Turing-Test
 Experimental framework for testing Al proto-consciousness through emotion-driven offline art.
-## -Disclaimer: I made this with the helped of ChatGPT the rest of the explanation is in the bottom-
+## -Disclaimer: I made this with the helped of ChatGPT the rest of the human explanation is in the bottom-
 ## 🧠 Emotion‑Driven Art Turing Test (EDATT)

 ## 🎯 Objective